Ukraine crisis: Diplomatic overtures ahead of Biden-Putin phone call | DW | 12.02.2022

 It is the first time the two leaders have spoken since December.

-The Elysee palace said Macron informed Putin that "sincere dialogue" was not compatible with escalation of the conflict in Ukraine.
+The Elysee palace said Macron informed Putin that "sincere dialogue" was not compatible with an escalation of the situation in Ukraine.

 Earlier Saturday, Russia's Foreign Ministry said Lavrov told Blinken the US sought to provoke a conflict over Ukraine.